 3 Interesting Facts About Bernedoodle-Goldendoodle Mixes

-- Despite that lovely name, there is no guarantee that a GMD puppy will be golden.
+- Despite that lovely name, there is no guarantee that a Golden Mountain Doodle puppy will be golden.
 With so many colors in the mix, they could be anything but.

 - GMDs are just the latest in a whole range of Double Doodles.
-The first were (naturally) a combination of the Labradoodle and the Goldendoodle – the Golden Labradoodle.
+The first was a combination of the Labradoodle and the Goldendoodle – the Golden Labradoodle.

-- Unlike with most Doodles, there are currently only two sizes of GMB: Standard and Mini.
+- Unlike with most Doodles, there are currently two sizes of the Golden Mountain Doodle: Standard and Mini.
 Despite the names, both are on the larger end of the doggy-size spectrum.

 When it comes to looks, Doodles are always a mixed bag – that’s what you get when combining breeds.
 The effect is magnified if the pups are entirely distinct.
 With three quite different dogs, you can only begin to predict what you might end up with.
 Any which way, you know that any Doodle offspring are bound to be as cute as can be.

 In terms of colors, you have the Golden Retriever’s various shades of gold, coupled with the Bernese Mountain Dog’s tri-colored combination of black with white and brown accents, and the Poodle’s rainbow variety of hues.
-So, the output is…well, it could be anything really – black, brown, cream, beige, solid, parti, tri, phantom, merle.
+So, the output is…well, it could be anything really – Golden Mountain Doodles can have black, brown, cream, beige, solid, parti, tri, phantom, merle, and many other coat colors and patterns.
 Seeing what colors the parent breeds are might help some.

 In calculating the potential size of an adult GMD, things can also get a little hazy – there are a lot of genes in that pool!
 The Bernese Mountain Dog is considered a large breed, Golden Retrievers are medium to large, and Poodles come in a variety of sizes.

-Most breeders specializing in these dogs are currently offering two sizes: Standard and Mini.
-Confusingly the Mini is much more of a Medium than a Miniature at 16 to 22 inches to the shoulder and 25 to 50 pounds.
-The Standard would probably also be considered a medium-to-large dog at 23 to 29 inches to the shoulder and 50 to 90 pounds.
+Most breeders specializing in Golden Mountain Doodles are currently offering two sizes: Standard and Mini.
+Confusingly the Mini Golden Mountain Doodle is much more of a Medium than a Miniature at 16 to 22 inches to the shoulder and 25 to 50 pounds.
+The Standard Golden Mountain Doodle would probably also be considered a medium-to-large dog at 23 to 29 inches to the shoulder and 50 to 90 pounds.

 Chances are, though, these dogs may be bred to be a little smaller in the future – that seems to be the general trend among Doodles.
 Many people enjoy all the perks of a larger, more laid-back dog in a handy apartment-sized package.